symbol/symbol-docs/source/api/serialization.rst

 Parsing a schema and generating code
 ====================================

 Generate the code for a determined schema in one of the available languages.
 For example, run the following command to generate C++ code to serialize and deserialize a transfer transaction:

 .. code-block:: bash

     $> python main.py -i schemas/transfer.cats -g cpp-builder

-The generators creates a new file under ``_generated/cpp`` folder.
+The generator creates a new file under ``_generated/cpp`` folder.
 Repeat the process using a different input schema ``(-i)`` or generator ``(-g)`` as needed.

 Writing a schema
 ================